zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-google.md

 No cause, no effect.
 It doesn't matter if something counts.

 [APZ 84.5] (# apz84.5) ෙහි # apz84.5 .ref .apz} "He has no precedent"
 Means to the Arahant Kshinashravas.
-“Precedent is presentation Making twoKaki.
+"Precedent is presentation Making twoKaki.
 It is the presentation of desire and the presentation of vision.
 (2-6) 1 (ii) (iii) Selfishness should be used interchangeably.